Carro Morrell Clark: Biography

 Clark was born and raised on a farm in Unity, Maine.
 Her parents were Dudley Perley Clark and Lucy Ellen Warren.
 They had twelve children.

 In 1892, she came to Boston and opened in her own name a book and stationery store in the Back Bay, where her patronage included from the start some of the most exclusive families of the city.
 She was sole owner and manager of this enterprise for about nine years.

 Clark was acquainted with Charles Felton Pidgin, and partly from friendly motives, partly out of curiosity, went to hear the reading of his manuscript entitled "Quincy Adams Sawyer".
 Its fresh country atmosphere and its familiar, lovable country characters carried her thoughts to the old New England farm in Unity.
-Strongly impressed with the uniqueness of the love story and the natural Yankee humor in its characters and scenes, she came away from the reading convinced that it would be well worth while to publish this book.
+Strongly impressed with the uniqueness of the love story and the natural Yankee humor in its characters and scenes, she came away from the reading convinced that it would be well worthwhile to publish this book.

 In September, 1900, Clark organized the C. M. Clark Publishing Company of Boston, of which she was the head.
 This publishing house, in its first year of existence, achieved the distinction of producing two works of fiction both of which within one month from their publication were classed among the six best selling books throughout the U.S. The first was Quincy Adams Sawyer, which came out on November 3, 1900, and rapidly jumped into the class of books selling nearly 200,000 in less than one year from publication date.
 The second was the Aaron Burr romance entitled Blennerhassett, which was published on September 6, 1901, with a notable record — an advance sale of 60,000 copies before the publication date.
 In less than one week from the time it appeared in the bookstores, this book had become the best selling one in New York and Boston, and within a month, it was in the list of six best selling books in the U.S. As Christmas approached, Blennerhassett was being produced in editions of 20,000 copies, and the 125,000 mark was nearly reached in the time of two months.